Coveting the House

 as I read.
 I see our curated things in place of the Victoriana.
 Perhaps

-one night your phone would ring, or mine, and one of us would start,
+one night your phone would ring, or mine, and that one would start,

 go white, and turn over the screen.
 The questions.
 The news.
 The curses